orchidsoftware/orchid.software/docs/en/docs/attachments.md

 ## Duplicate Uploaded Files

-Thanks to the use of hashes, attachments are not uploaded again if they already exist in the storage.
-Instead, a link is created in the database to the existing physical file, allowing for efficient use of resources.
-The file will only be deleted when all links to it are destroyed.
+To prevent unnecessary duplication and save resources, Laravel Orchid uses a hashing algorithm to check for existing files before uploading a new attachment.
+If a file with the same hash already exists in storage, a link to the existing file is created in the database instead of uploading a duplicate copy.
+This allows for efficient storage and management of attachments.

+The file will only be deleted from storage when all links to it are destroyed.
+This means that if multiple records are associated with the same attachment, the file will not be deleted until all records are deleted or the attachment is removed from all of them.

+This feature not only improves the performance and reduces the storage space, but also eliminates the chance of having multiple copies of the same file in the storage.

 ### Allowing Duplicate Files

-In some situations, you might want to keep duplicate files (files that have the same hash) and generate different links to request different physical files.
-The file will be deleted when the link is destroyed.
-To allow duplicate files, you can use the `allowDuplicates()` method:
+While the hashing algorithm in Laravel Orchid is designed to prevent the duplication of files, in some cases, you may want to keep duplicate files and generate different links to request different physical files.
+To do this, you can use the `allowDuplicates()` method.

 ```php
 use Orchid\Attachment\File;